Learning Regularization Functionals for Inverse Problems: A Comparative Study: Set-Up for Comparative Study

 \subsection{Experiments and Evaluation Metric}

-Within the setup of Sections \ref{sec:Data} and \ref{subsec:experiments}, we conduct three experiments.
+Within the setup of Sections \ref{sec:Forward} and \ref{sec:Data}, we conduct three experiments.

 \begin{enumerate} \item \textbf{Denoising for Natural Images:} We perform denoising of the BSDS500 dataset.
 In the reconstruction step, we choose the same regularization parameter $\alpha$ in \eqref{eq:VarProb} for training and testing since the setups coincide. \item \textbf{Generalization to \gls{ct} Reconstruction:} We evaluate the generalization capability of the trained $\regularizer_\parameters$ from the first experiment.
 To this end, we insert $\tilde\regularizer_{\alpha,s}(\image)=\frac{\alpha}{s^2}\regularizer_\parameters(s\image) $ into \eqref{eq:VarProb} and fine-tune the regularization and scaling parameters $\alpha$ and $s$ on the first five images from the training split of the LoDoPaB-CT dataset.
-Instead of a grid search, we use our bilevel training method with hypergradients computed by \gls{ift}. \item \textbf{Learned \gls{ct} reconstruction:} Both domain-specific data (LoDoPaB-CT dataset) and the \gls{ct} operator $\forwardop$ are available for learning $\regularizer_\parameters$.
+Instead of a grid search, we use our bilevel training method with hypergradients computed by \gls{ift}. \item \textbf{Learned \gls{ct} Reconstruction:} Both domain-specific data (LoDoPaB-CT dataset) and the forward operator $\forwardop$ are available for learning $\regularizer_\parameters$.
 The results are expected to improve upon the ones from the second experiment. \end{enumerate} We evaluate all results using the \gls{psnr} defined for the ground truth image $\image$ and reconstruction $\hat \image$ as

 where $d$ is the number of pixels and $r$ is the range of the pixel values.
 For the denoising problem, we choose $r=1$.
-For \gls{ct}, we choose $r=\max_{i,j}(\image_{ij})$, namely the maximal pixel value in the ground truth image.
+For the \gls{ct} reconstruction experiments, we choose $r=\max_{i,j}(\image_{ij})$, namely the maximal pixel value in the ground truth image.